Deep Double Descent via Smooth Interpolation: Introduction

 Due to the inherently noisy nature of Euclidean estimators in pixel space, and following the \textit{manifold hypothesis}~\citet{pope2020intrinsic,bengio2013deep,narayanan2010sample}, postulating that natural data lies on a combination of manifolds of lower dimension than the input data's ambient dimension, we constrain our measures to the support of the data distribution, locally to each training point.

+Our empirical study shows that the polynomial intuition in Figure~\ref{fig:introduction:intuition:poly-regression} does not hold in practice for deep networks, which instead smoothly interpolate both clean and noisy data (Figure~\ref{fig:introduction:intuition:nn-regression}).
+Specifically, smooth interpolation -- emerging both for large overparameterized networks and prolonged training -- results in large models confidently predicting the (noisy) training targets over large volumes around each training point.

-\paragraph{Contributions} \begin{itemize} \item We present the first systematic empirical study of smoothness of the loss landscape of deep networks in relation to overparameterization for natural image datasets. \item Starting from infinitesimal smoothness measures from prior work, we introduce volumetric measures that capture loss smoothness when traveling away from training points. \item We develop a method for constraining our measures to a local approximation of the data manifold, in proximity of each training point. \item We present an empirical study of model-wise and epoch-wise double descent for neural networks trained without confounders (explicit regularization, data augmentation, batch normalization), as well as for commonly-found training settings. \end{itemize}
+\paragraph{Contributions} \begin{itemize} \item We present the first systematic empirical study of smoothness of the loss landscape of deep networks in relation to overparameterization and interpolation for natural image datasets. \item Starting from infinitesimal smoothness measures from prior work, we introduce volumetric measures that capture loss smoothness when moving away from training points. \item We develop a geodesic Monte Carlo integration method for constraining our measures to a local approximation of the data manifold, in proximity of each training point. \item We present an empirical study of model-wise and epoch-wise double descent for neural networks trained without confounders (explicit regularization, data augmentation, batch normalization), as well as for commonly-found training settings.
+By decoupling smoothness from generalization, we empirically show that overparameterization promotes input-space smoothness of the loss landscape.
+Particularly, we produce practical examples in which smoothness of the learned function of deep networks does not result in improved generalization, highlighting that the implicit regularization effect of overparameterization should be studied in terms of reduced variation of the learned function. \end{itemize}